rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/_index.md

 ## Projects

-To support multi-tenancy on a cluster, create different [projects]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/).
-Projects allow you to group several [namespaces]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/#namespaces) into a single object.
-You can set user access and pod security policies for each project, which allows groups of users to access different sets of namespaces while using the same cluster.
-Projects are a feature available in Rancher, but not the base version of Kubernetes.
+_Projects_ are organizational objects introduced in Rancher that ease the administrative burden of your cluster.
+You can use projects to support multi-tenancy.

+Projects provide an extra level of organization in your Kubernetes clusters beyond [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
+In terms of hierarchy:

+- Clusters contain projects.
+- Projects contain namespaces.

+Within Rancher, projects allow you manage multiple namespaces as a single object.
+In the base version of Kubernetes, which does not include projects, features like role-based access rights or cluster resources are assigned to individual namespaces.
+In clusters with multiple namespaces, assigning access rights or cluster resources to each individual namespace can become tedious.

+Projects resolve this issue by allowing you to apply resources and membership at the project level.
+Each namespace in the project then inherits these resources and policies.

 You can use projects to perform actions like:

-- Assigning users to access to a group of namespaces (i.e., [project membership]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/project-members))
+- Assign users access to a group of namespaces (i.e., [project membership]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/project-members)).
-- Assigning users specific roles in a project.
+- Assign users specific roles in a project.
 A role can be owner, member, read-only, or [custom]({{< baseurl >}}/rancher/v2.x/en/admin-settings/rbac/default-custom-roles/).
-Policies include Kubernetes Role-Based Access Control (RBAC) policies.
+- Assign resources to the project.
-- Assigning Pod Security Policies.
+- Assign Pod Security Policies.

 When you create a cluster, two project are automatically created within it: